-Planning Element A.2: Promulgation Document Statement of plan authority A letter, signed by the community's chief executive, should indicate legal Comment: authority and responsibility for putting the plan into action.
-To the extent that the execution of this plan involves various private and public-sector organizations, it may be appropriate to include here letters of agreement signed by officials of these organizations.
-Planning Element A.3: Legal Authority and Responsibility for Responding Authorizing legislation and regulations Federal (e.g., CERCLA, SARA, Clean Water Act, National Contingency Plan, and Disaster Relief Act) State Regional Local Mandated agency responsibilities Letters of agreement Comment: If there are applicable laws regarding planning for response to hazardous materials releases, list them here.
+Planning Element A.2: Promulgation Document

+- □ Statement of plan authority - Comment: A letter, signed by the community's chief executive, should indicate legal authority and responsibility for putting the plan into action.
+To the extent that the execution of this plan involves various private- and public-sector organizations, it may be appropriate to include letters of agreement signed by officials of these organizations.

+Planning Element A.3: Legal Authority and Responsibility for Responding

+- □ Authorizing legislation and regulations

+- Federal (e.g., CERCLA, EPCRA, CWA, National Contingency Plan, Oil Pollution Act, and Disaster Relief Act)

+- State

+- Regional

+- Local

+- □ Mandated agency responsibilities

+- □ Letters of agreement

+- Comment: If there are applicable laws regarding planning for response to hazardous materials releases, list them here.
 Analyze the basic authority of participating agencies and summarize the results here.
 The community may choose to enact legislation in support of its plan.
 Be sure to identify any agencies required to respond to particular emergencies.

-Planning Element A.4: Table of Contents All sections of the plan should be listed here and clearly labeled with a tab for Comment: easy access.
+Planning Element A.4: Table of Contents

+Comment: All sections of the plan should be listed here and clearly labeled with a tab for easy access.